 How Do You Prevent Card Not Present Fraud?

-Fraudsters are sophisticated, and so the best defense against card not present fraud is an algorithmic e-commerce fraud prevention solution, combined with a strong team of human analysts that specialize in knowing your specific industry trends and system vulnerabilities.
+Fraudsters are sophisticated, and so the best defense against card not present fraud is an omnichannel ecommerce fraud prevention strategy that uses an algorithmic e-commerce fraud prevention solution, combined with a strong team of human analysts that specialize in knowing your specific industry trends and system vulnerabilities.

 One of the biggest mistakes made by merchants is ignoring the effect of false declines (declining legitimate orders incorrectly labeled as fraudulent) and friendly fraud.
 Chargebacks feel like theft, so there is a natural tendency to focus on preventing them.
 However, turning away legitimate orders, and failing to identify and stop repeat friendly fraud attacks, is far more costly.
 Not only is the absolute value of dollars lost higher, but there is a huge knock-on effect due to the loss of good will with legitimate customers and the virality of poor customer experiences as a drag on corporate reputation.